Free Settler or Felon

 Assignment of Convicts

-Convict Indents for the Albion include the place of assignment with the exception of the educated men and young boys.
+Convict Indents include the place of assignment with the exception of the educated men and young boys.
 The boys were probably sent to the Carter's Barracks and the educated prisoners were probably sent to Wellington Valley known as 'The Valley of the Swells'..........
 In 1827 the settlement became the destination for difficult convicts or 'specials'.
 The treatment of middle or upper class convicts had been of concern to the colonial administration for some time.
 There was unease that these convicts were given preferential treatment that did not reflect their criminal status.
 It was recommended by Commissioner Bigge that they be given light work and banished from the centres of population.
-From 1827 these 'special' convicts were sent to Superintendent John Maxwell at the Wellington Valley Settlement. - Wellington Convict and Mission Site - Maynggu Ganai.
+From 1827 these 'special' convicts were sent to Superintendent John Maxwell at the Wellington Valley Settlement. - Wellington Convict and Mission Site online.

 The following men are those with no place of assignment noted in the indents: